lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-6LoWPAN Header Compression [RFC6282] also specifies that a UDP datagram can be sent without a checksum when an upper layer guarantees the integrity of the UDP payload and pseudo-header. all the way between the compressor that elides the UDP checksum and the decompressor that computes it again.
-A specific example of this is when a Message Integrity Check (MIC) protects the compressed message between the compressor that elides the UDP checksum and the decompressor that computes it,
+6LoWPAN Header Compression [RFC6282] also specifies that a UDP datagram can be sent without a checksum when an upper layer guarantees the integrity of the UDP payload and pseudo-header.
+A specific example of this is
+when a Message Integrity Check (MIC) protects the compressed message between the compressor that elides the UDP checksum and the decompressor that computes it,